YairHalberstadt/stronginject/README.md

 Once a call to `RunAsync` is complete, any Instance Per Resolution or Instance Per Dependency instances created as part of the call to `RunAsync` will be disposed.

-If the types implement `IAsyncDisposable` it will be prefferred over `IDisposable`. `Dispose` and `DisposeAsync` will not both be called, just `DisposeAsync`.
+If the types implement `IAsyncDisposable` it will be preferred over `IDisposable`. `Dispose` and `DisposeAsync` will not both be called, just `DisposeAsync`.

 Since an `InstanceProvider<T>` is free to create a new instance every time or return a singleton, StrongInject cannot call dispose directly.
 Instead it calls `InstanceProvider<T>.ReleaseAsync(T instance)`.
 The instanceProvider is then free to dispose the class or not.
-When referencing the .Net Standard 2.1 package `ReleaseAsync` has a default implementation which does nothing.
+When referencing the .NET Standard 2.1 package `ReleaseAsync` has a default implementation which does nothing.
 You only need to implement it if you want custom behaviour.
-If you reference the .Net Standard 2.0 package you will need to implement it either way.
+If you reference the .NET Standard 2.0 package you will need to implement it either way.

 ## Contributing